 Omnipresence of AJAX Elements

 Although AJAX and interactive web components make websites more user-friendly, the same is not true for crawlers.
 Even for the Google’s crawler it’s not easy to extract information from AJAX-based pages as such content is produced dynamically by the browser and is therefore not visible to crawlers.
-Although at PromptCloud we have successfully conquered this problem (learn more about it here).
-Still there is a lot of scope for advancement and further refinements in the approach to be more efficient and scalable.
+Although at PromptCloud we have successfully overcome this problem and documented it in our article on Interactive Crawls for Scraping AJAX Pages on the Web.

 The Real Real-Time Latency